Kwidzyn: Post-war period

+In the following years, the Polish anti-communist resistance was active in Kwidzyn, including the nationwide Home Army and Armed Forces Delegation for Poland, and local organisations Organizacja Młodzieży Demokratycznej Katolickiej (Catholic Democratic Youth Organization), Wolna Polska Niepodległa (Free Independent Poland) and Konfederacja Ruch Oporu (Confederation of the Resistance Movement), the latter also active in Elbląg.

 From 1975 to 1998, it was administratively located in the Elbląg Voivodeship.
 In 1982, the communists brutally crushed the protest of interned anti-communist oppositionists.

 Points of interest

 The main landmark is the Kwidzyn Castle, a 14th-century Brick Gothic Ordensburg castle and cathedral complex of the Pomesanian Cathedral Chapter, which now houses a museum.
 It is listed as a Historic Monument of Poland.
 The adjacent co-cathedral of St. John the Evangelist was built between 1343 and 1384, and serves as a co-cathedral of the Roman Catholic Diocese of Elbląg.
 It contains the tombs of three Grand Masters of the Teutonic Knights as well as numerous bishops.
 A bridge connects the castle to a sewer tower which was once situated on a river that has since dried up.

 Other sights include the Appellate Court for Kwidzyn County, the town hall, the Holy Trinity church, the Saint Padre Pio chapel, various government buildings and old townhouses.